-Philosophy@Lisbon owns all other materials, i.e. the journal reserves the right to use, reproduce, diffuse, transform, distribute or transmit the accepted submission employing digital or printed media.
+Philosophy@Lisbon owns all other materials, i.e., the journal reserves the right to use, reproduce, diffuse, transform, distribute or transmit the accepted submission employing digital or printed media.

 This journal is a double-blind peer review journal.
 All submissions will be analysed through an anti-plagiarism system.
 Therefore, all those wishing to publish texts in this journal must conform to these submission rules.
-They should also apply the formatting rules, wholly consensual and straightforward in the domain of edition in philosophy and humanities, designated as the APA style.
+They should also apply the formatting rules, wholly consensual and straightforward in the domain of edition in philosophy and humanities, designated as the Chicago style.

 Authors will be informed that their manuscripts have been received and they will be notified with a deadline for acceptance.